-First of all, many people believe you can't have a hit-and-run if the accident you were involved in wasn't your fault.
+First of all, many people believe that you can't be charged with a hit-and-run if the accident you were involved in wasn't your fault.
 This is false.
-Any accident you're involved with, even if it's not your fault, you have to stop and exchange information with the person.
+In any accident you're involved in, even if it's not your fault, you must stop and exchange information with the other person.

 If the person's not there, you have to leave a note in the car.
-Often, you're better off just calling the police and reporting the accident.
+Often, it's better to call the police and report the accident.
 At least you have a record of yourself, and nobody could ever challenge you later.
-A misdemeanor hit and run is covered under California Vehicle Code 20002 VC.
-A felony hit and run is covered under Vehicle Code 20001 VC.
+A misdemeanor hit-and-run is covered under California Vehicle Code Section 20002 VC.
+A felony hit-and-run is covered under Vehicle Code Section 20001, VC.

 Instead of a nice accident where he can collect some money for his pain and suffering and get his car fixed by the other party's insurance, he's got a hit-and-run case.
 He's got to go to criminal court, and it even looks worse on the driver's license when you get that hit-and-run conviction.
 So, it doesn't make sense why somebody would do that, but sometimes people panic.
-Sometimes, people make bad decisions, and then they're in a position where they don't know what to do.
+Sometimes, people make poor decisions, and then they find themselves in a position where they don't know what to do.

-So, nobody wants to be looking at a jail sentence.
+So, nobody wants to face a jail sentence.
 Our Los Angeles criminal defense lawyers will review this topic in more detail below.

 Reviewing your Hit and Run Case